 It is crucial to calculate the proper amount of money to raise, and this should ideally be tallied as 18 months of operating expenses plus 25% as a cushion.
 Unfortunately, many startups make the securing of funds their goal and give little thought to the fact that a windfall can prove fatal to their corporation.

 To begin with, the priority should be on the creation of a superior product, service, or idea and not courting investors.
-Businesses need to remain rational and not become so desperate to enter into a partnership that they do so on bad terms.
+Startups need to remain rational and not become so desperate to enter into a partnership that they do so on bad terms.

 When too much capital is raised, the expectations of ROI will be commensurate with the amount invested, putting intense pressure on the company.
 Founders may end up diverting funds to multiple projects without a clear and sustainable path for scaling and maintenance.
 In addition, the burn rate may increase, further ensuring a downward spiral.
 Workers may be spread between more channels, focusing their energy in scattered ways.